yarrabowmen/yarrabowmen.github.io/content/visitors.md

 ## Visiting Archery Australia affiliated club members

 If you already have a membership with an Archery Australia affiliated club, you can shoot at Yarra Bowmen with **evidence of current financial membership** (down loaded from AA's Assemble portal).
 A standard **daily shooting fee of $10** is paid via the money box int he club house and you will sign in as per your home club.
 Our weekly club shoot is held every Sunday (0800 - 1100).
-Please check in with us with via [our Facebook page](https://www.facebook.com/YarraBowmenBulleen) or email us at yarrabw@gmail.com to ensure access.
+Please check in with us with via [Facebook](https://www.facebook.com/YarraBowmenBulleen) or email us at yarrabw@gmail.com to ensure access.

 ## Visiting Temporary Players/Participants